-The first scene in your film is arguably the most important one.
+The first scene in a story is arguably the most important one.
 You need to give the audience a sense of what’s going to happen as well as set the tone.
 After all, you don’t want your comedy to start off with a grim, overly dramatic scene.
 This is where a prologue can come in handy.
-So what is a prologue and how can you make one that works for your movie?
+So what is a prologue and how can you make one that works for your narrative?
 That’s what we’ll dive into today.

 WHAT DOES PROLOGUE MEAN?